GarnettGrant/diliGentt-100-days-of-code/log.md

 Semi Completed Excercise Level 3 of Day 2

 **Thoughts** ...
 Long day..
 Got home late from work...
-Got into a short bible study, got into doing the third level excercise and completed all the questions except for one... regex Loll I couldn't figure out how to match the pattern and use the replace method to appropriately reaplce the incorrect text.
+Got into a short bible study, got into doing the third level excercise and completed all the questions except for one... regex Loll I couldn't figure out how to match the pattern and use the replace method to appropriately replace the incorrect text.
 I'll figure it out....
 Debating whether I should spend my session tomorrow figuring it out, or just move on to Day 3 of the program.

 **Link(s) to work**
 <a href="https://github.com/GarnettGrant/30-Days-Of-JavaScript/blob/master/02_Day_Data_types/excerciseLvl3.js">30 Days of JavaScript: Excercise Lvl 3</a>